Mike Caldwell (linebacker): National Football League

 Caldwell made an immediate impact for the Cleveland Browns as a rookie under Bill Belichick and Nick Saban.
 He would finish with 42, 40, and 70 tackles from 1993 to 1995 with 3 interceptions.
 After 1 year with the Baltimore Ravens (54 Tackles, 4.5 Sacks, 1 INT) he signed with the Arizona Cardinals in 1997 and had 29 tackles with 2 Sacks and 1 INT.

 From 1998 to 2001 he played with the Philadelphia Eagles accumulating 221 tackles with 5 Sacks and 3 INT.
 In 2002, he went to the Chicago Bears where he had 61 tackles and 3 Sacks before closing out his career with the Carolina Panthers, appearing in just 9 games.

 Coaching career

 Philadelphia Eagles

 Caldwell was hired by the Philadelphia Eagles as the defensive quality control coach in 2008.
 He was promoted to assistant linebackers coach on February 3, 2010.
 He was promoted to linebackers coach on February 7, 2011.

 New York Jets

 Caldwell was hired as assistant head coach and inside linebackers coach by the New York Jets on January 23, 2015.

 Tampa Bay Buccaneers

 In 2019, Caldwell rejoined the staff of former Arizona Cardinals head coach Bruce Arians alongside former defensive coordinator Todd Bowles.
 Caldwell earned his first Super Bowl title when the Buccaneers won Super Bowl LV.

 Jacksonville Jaguars

 On February 17, 2022, Caldwell was hired by the Jacksonville Jaguars as their defensive coordinator under head coach Doug Pederson.
+On January 8, 2024, Caldwell and the entire Jaguars defensive staff were fired.

+Las Vegas Raiders

+On February 23, 2024, Caldwell was hired by the Las Vegas Raiders as their linebackers coach and run game coordinator under head coach Antonio Pierce.
+On January 30, 2025, it was announced that Caldwell was not retained by the Raiders' new general manager John Spytek and head coach Pete Carroll.